se-edu/guides/tutorials/javaFxPart5.md

 ```

-Proceed with the following steps to link the CSS files to the FXML files through SceneBuilder.
+Proceed with the following steps to link the CSS files to the FXML files through Scene Builder.

-1. Open `MainWindow.fxml` in SceneBuilder, select the `AnchorPane`.
+1. Open `MainWindow.fxml` in Scene Builder, select the `AnchorPane`.

 2. On the right accordion pane, click on the plus sign under Stylesheets within Properties as shown below and choose the previously created `src/main/resources/css/main.css` file.
    ![Link CSS to MainWindow.fxml](images/javafx/LinkCSSToFXML1.png)

-3. If you don't see this updated view, try **saving**, then reopening the file with SceneBuilder again.
+3. If you don't see this updated view, try **saving**, then reopening the file with Scene Builder again.
    <box type="important" seamless bold>

    **Remember to save the `.fxml` file after linking!**